iamjpsonkar/JaySoft-DBMocker/FINAL_SUMMARY.md

 -   ✅ **Professional code quality** with tests and documentation
 -   ✅ **Real-world applicability** with practical examples

-The JaySoft:DBMocker project represents a fully functional, enterprise-grade tool that can be immediately used for database testing, development, and data generation needs across various industries and use cases.
+The JaySoft-DBMocker project represents a fully functional, enterprise-grade tool that can be immediately used for database testing, development, and data generation needs across various industries and use cases.

 ---